ajunior/RaspiKey/README.md

 ![raspikey-logo](images/raspikey-logo.png)
-###### Bluetooth to USB Keyboard Adapter
+###### Universal Apple Keyboard Adapter

-RaspiKey is an adapter that converts a bluetooth keyboard to a wired USB keyboard.
-It is particularly useful with the **Apple Wireless** keyboards family because it translates their exotic keymap to that of a **standard PC keyboard** and makes them fully usable on a Windows PC or on other devices (TVs, game consoles, etc.).
+RaspiKey converts a bluetooth keyboard to a standard wired USB keyboard.
+It is particularly useful with the **Apple Wireless** keyboards because it translates their exotic keymap to that of a **standard PC keyboard** and makes them fully usable on a Windows PC or on other devices (TVs, game consoles, etc.).

-RaspiKey requires a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) board.
+RaspiKey requires a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) hardware board.

 ![raspikey-diagram](images/raspikey-diagram.png)